paul1522/depot/README.md

 ### The Service

-The client will deliver to MPI large quantities of used telecommunications equipment on an ongoing basis.
+The client will deliver to MPI large quantities of used broadband equipment on an ongoing basis.
 MPI will receive the equipment, catalog it, scrap what cannot be repaired or is obsolete, and warehouse the useful components.

 Reports will be generated stating what was received from what locations, what was shelved, and what was scrapped.